PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Rest.Client.md

 ## Serialization

 Request body and response bodies in a REST service are serialized to JSON.

 The current version of Hydrogen uses the `System.Text.Json` libraries to perform serialization and deserialization and those operations are controlled by the options set in the `ServiceClient<T>` (`SerializationOptions` and `DeserializationOptions`).

 The default behavior for serialization is implemented in `HttpRequestMessageExtensions.AddJsonContent()`.

 The default behavior for deserialization is implemented in `ServiceClientActions.DeserializeResponseAsync()`.

 > The current version of `System.Text.Json` does not support `TimeSpan` values by default.
 That is why the default `SerializationOptions` and `DeserializationOptions` add two custom converters (`Iso8601TimeSpanConverter` and `Iso8601TimeSpanNullableConverter`).
-These converter also need to be configured on the REST service server, using `RestApiMvcBuilderExtensions.AddJsonOptionsForWebApi()`.
+These converters also need to be configured on the REST service server, using `RestApiMvcBuilderExtensions.AddJsonOptionsForWebApi()`.

 ## Transient Faults

 On a Web server it is common that some transient errors may occur.
-Transient errors are those that may occur in a point in time but will repeat if the request is retried.
+Transient errors are those that may occur in a point in time but will not repeat if the request is retried.

-ServiceClient supports the notion of a retry policy to allow the client application to specify how these transient errors should be handler.
+`ServiceClient` supports the notion of a retry policy to allow the client application to specify how these transient errors should be handled.

 ### `SetRetryPolicy()`

 `ServiceClient<T>.SetRetryPolicy()` allows the client application to specify which retry policy is applied for all operations.

-By default, the service client will be configured to use `ExponentialBackoffRetryStrategy` retry strategy with the `HttpStatusCodeErrorDetectionStrategy` error detection strategy.
+By default, the service client will be configured to use the `ExponentialBackoffRetryStrategy` retry strategy with the `HttpStatusCodeErrorDetectionStrategy` error detection strategy.

 For more information on the retry strategies and error detection strategies available, see the documentation on `Primavera.Hydrogen.Policies`.